-I took this hard-hitting lightweight blaster to my local range and tested the accuracy of both a cold bore and hot barrel (after 50 rounds).
+I took this hard-hitting lightweight bolt-action hunting rifle to my local range and tested the accuracy of both a cold bore and hot barrel (after 50 rounds).
 The gun’s point of impact shifted by such a small degree I would be hard-pressed to blame it on anything other than user error.

 Some may argue that the .30-06 cartridge is too much power for such a lightweight rifle.
-Those people have never hiked five miles with gear to a tree-stand.
-The recoil from the Winchester Model 70 can be punishing, but the rifle is designed for a hunter to hike with it all day and shoot sparingly.
+Those people have never had to lug gear five miles to a tree-stand.
+The recoil from the Winchester Model 70 Featherweight can be punishing, but the rifle is designed for a hunter to hike with it all day and shoot sparingly.
 Not to say that the gun won’t keep ticking after countless (internal) magazine dumps.
 It will.
 In fact your shoulder will quit long before the time-tested Mauser action of the Model 70 will give out.

 The Model 70 meets and exceeds expectations as a hunting rifle.
-Sporting a pencil-profile light barrel, the Model 70’s groupings barely grew as the barrel’s temperature increased.
+Sporting a pencil-profile light 22-inch barrel, the Model 70’s shot groups barely grew as the barrel’s temperature increased.
 And boy did that barrel get hot.
 After 25 rounds the barrel was too hot to handle without gloves.

 Greek HXP Groupings

-Even with surplus ammo the Model 70 was still an effective lead delivery system.
-This might not be a huge deal to the average hunter who zeros his rifle once a year right before deer season and leaves the gun/optic to gather dust until the following one.
+Even with surplus ammo the Model 70 was still an effective lead-delivery system.
+This might not be a huge deal to the average hunter who zeroes his rifle once a year right before deer season and leaves the gun/optic to gather dust until the following one.
 But for plinking it’s good to know that your shots are landing where they are supposed to.

 Winchester Super-X Groupings